EconomyGlobal oil prices surged after the U.S. and Iran conflict

 Following that attack, Brent and WTI both surged about 15%.

-Ed Morse, Citi’s global head of commodity research, wrote in a note this Friday that “the focus of markets short-term is rationally the risk of military retaliation from Iran in a market that has become inherently bullish.”
+In a note this Friday, Ed Morse, Citi’s global head of commodity research, wrote, “The focus of markets short-term is rationally the risk of military retaliation from Iran in a market that has become inherently bullish.”

-The Street is keeping an eye for any potential ramifications in the region’s other oil-rich monarchies, including Iraq.
+The Street is looking for potential ramifications in the region’s other oil-rich monarchies, including Iraq.

-Iraq’s Oil Minister Jabbar Alluaibi said on Friday that production and export stay unaffected, according to a report by Reuters.
+Iraq’s oil minister Jabbar Alluaibi said on Friday that production and exports have remained unaffected, according to a Reuters report.

-Head of the global commodity strategy at RBC Markets, Helima Croft told via email: “This takes us to the precipice of a full-blown firing war with Iran, not a shadow war or a proxy war.”
+Head of the global commodity strategy at RBC Markets, Helima Croft, said via email, “This takes us to the precipice of a full-blown firing war with Iran, not a shadow war or a proxy war.”

 “It’s almost impossible to overstate the consequences of this event,” Croft added.